 - It comes from within a person and is not limited to people with impressive titles or jobs

 I see the desired quality of Executive Presence as a shared experience of an individual by others in a variety of contexts and over time.
-This shared experience is a complex combination of your way of being, your ways of thinking and feeling, how others “feel” when you are around, what this then leads then to think about you when you are not around, what the situation or context requires of you, the impact you have, how you “are” in difficult or stressful situations, the conscious and unconscious expectations of others, what you do and don’t do in all these situations and contexts.
+This shared experience is a complex combination of your way of being, your ways of thinking and feeling, how others “feel” when you are around, what this then leads them to think about you when you are not around, what the situation or context requires of you, the impact you have, how you “are” in difficult or stressful situations, the conscious and unconscious expectations of others, what you do and don’t do in all these situations and contexts.

 Linking this to Emotional Intelligence competencies I hope to give you insights into how you can intentionally develop the competencies that undergird Executive Presence.

 Other Awareness – this competency is all about being aware of what is happening with others and making use of that data in everything that we do.
-Robust awareness of how others are experiencing us, situations and themselves is essential to us being experienced as being fair, decisive, effective, adaptable, empathetic and understanding.
+Robust awareness of how others are experiencing us, situations, and themselves is essential to us being experienced as being fair, decisive, effective, adaptable, empathetic, and understanding.
 Above all else, being appropriately adaptable and grounded.

-Emotional Reasoning – this competency is all about integrating emotional data into our thinking, the thinking of others and ultimately in the realm of decision making.
+Emotional Reasoning – This competency is all about integrating emotional data into our thinking, the thinking of others, and ultimately in the realm of decision making.
 Emotions are not removed from decision making.
 They are given the level of relevance that is appropriate.
 Reactivity is managed within ourselves and proactively navigated for stakeholders and onlookers.
-Above all else we value emotional data and leverage it to increase the quality of decision making and thinking.
+Above all else, we value emotional data and leverage it to increase the quality of decision making and thinking.

-Self Management – this is a very broad competency area that covers self control in moments, overall emotional health and emotional balance, and as I like to say, paying attention to your emotional diet.
+Self Management – this is a very broad competency area that covers self-control in moments, overall emotional health, and emotional balance, and as I like to say, paying attention to your emotional diet.
 People with Executive Presence are characterised by exceptional mental and emotional balance.
 They are capable of managing their internal dimensions in service of their goals and personal vision.
-If they are unable to do it in a moment, and lack self control, they will manage their ego and self flagellation in order to correct the situation in an appropriate way.
-Taking responsibility, demonstrating ownership and being accountable for the results of their behaviour.
+If they are unable to do it in a moment, and lack self-control, they will manage their ego and self-flagellation in order to correct the situation in an appropriate way.
+Taking responsibility, demonstrating ownership, and being accountable for the results of their behaviour.

 The end result of paying attention to these areas is that our Executive Presence is really not for us.
 It is in service of the organisation and all that the organisation touches and impacts.
 We inspire performance without being present.
 We positively influence people who have never even met us.
-We create the personal and organisational climate that enables sustainable success and genuine well-being.
+We create a personal and organisational climate that enables sustainable success and genuine well-being.

 What can you do?